christopherreay/thisEqualsThat_frontEnd/README.md

 ## Pipeline Design
 * Data Store (lovingly called *The Architect*)
   * Raw data import
-  * Blueprints built as models of relations between datapoints
+  * Blueprints built as models of relations between sets of data.
   * Blueprints may be constructed as relations between other Blueprints (composability)
-  * Exploration of data spaces by dyanmic linking of Blueprints
+  * Open exploration of data spaces by dynamic linking of Blueprints
   * Summary of data store
 * The presentation pipeline
+  * Extensibility
   * Meta data for presentation of Fields (Field HUD)
   * Meta data for presentation of the results of calculations (SVGVisualisationDef)
   * Meta data for manipulation of generated visualisations (SVG HUD)